-- Additional Threats: § 5.3.2

-- Additional Objective: § 6.1.2
+Additional Threats: § 5.3.2 Threats for CA Additional Objective: § 6.1.2 SO for CA Additional OE: § 6.2.2 OE for CA

-- Additional OSP: § 5.4.2

-- Additional Assumptions: § 5.5.2

-4.3.4.2.
-Active Authentication
+4.3.4.2 Active Authentication

 The additional functionality of Active Authentication (AA) is based on the ICAO PKI V1.1 and the related on-card generation of RSA and ECC keys.
 It implies the following addition to the standard PP:

-- Additional Threats: § 5.3.3

-- Additional Objective: § 6.1.3
+Additional Objective: § 6.1.3 SO for AA

-- Additional Assumptions: § 5.5.3
+Additional OE: § 6.2.3 OE for AA

-4.3.4.3.
-Prepersonalization phase
+4.3.4.3 Pre-Personalization phase

-The prepersonalization phase has been reinforced in this Security Target, with the following elements.
+The pre-personalization phase has been reinforced in this Security Target, with the following elements.

 This functionality is usable in phase 5 and phase 6.
 Once the product is locked, stated as personalized, it is no more possible to perform this operation.